xVanTuring/electron-ssr/README.md

 ## Known Bugs

-- Some Linux system cannot switch system proxy mode.
+- Some Linux systems cannot switch system proxy mode.
 This application uses `gsetting` to set the system proxy, so some Linux systems cannot use this feature.
 If you know how to implement it, please feel free to create an issue.
 - Switching the global system proxy on Windows fails

 ## Application screenshots